 Retaining great CNAs and nurses is difficult, and with COVID, it’s even more difficult.
-Here are a few ways to keep your staff happy and caring for your residents.
+Here are a few ways you can manage nurse turnover in your facility.

 Right now, many nursing homes & assisted living facilities are short staffed and it’s getting worse every day.
 It was difficult before the coronavirus pandemic hit, and now with COVID-19 it’s even harder to recruit and retain nurses.